grafana/writers-toolkit/docs/sources/introduction/index.md

 Why is topic-based authoring important?

-- **Writing that isn’t topic-based is difficult to reuse.**
+- **Writing that isn't topic-based is difficult to reuse.**

   If everyone copies information to multiple locations and makes small modifications, the result is rework and increases in errors, which multiplies the costs associated with maintenance and translation.

-- **Writing that isn’t topic-based is difficult for readers to understand.**
+- **Writing that isn't topic-based is difficult for readers to understand.**

   Content, structure, terminology, and writing style differs and can confuse and frustrate readers.